j354374/fed-scripting/assignment1/assignment1-readme.md

  <button type="button" onclick="echo(fancynumber.value)">Calculate!</button><br>
  ```

- We then changed our function in calc.js to the following:
+ The function in calc.js was changed to the following:

  ```
  function echo(fancynumber) {
     alert("You entered: " + fancynumber + "!");
  ```
+ and Number.isNaN was removed.

 references